yo-lo-pregunto/string/README.md

 # String C Library
-A library that simulated the behavior of the String package in Rust.
+A C library that simulated the behavior of the String package in Rust.

 # How to compile?
 1. Create a build folder.